Plans to Support a Return to Church

 It is totally understandable that when we return, you will want to catch up with people we haven’t seen for several weeks.
 However, please consider that we all have different views and levels of anxiety in relation to Covid-19, and you getting too close to someone could be enough for them not to return as they could feel unsafe.
 Given the indications that it is safer to interact with others outdoors, you may wish to have conversations (whilst adhering to social distance rules!) between households in the car park before entering our buildings.
 However, please do stand well clear of routes used by cars!

 Unfortunately, there will be no tea or coffee provided for the foreseeable future, nor will there be an announcement sheet.
 Therefore, on entering the building, we would ask people to follow any one-way systems and immediately make their way to a seat.
 Households are asked to sit together to help us fit in as many as possible whilst still adhering to social distancing requirements.
 We would ask that you refrain from moving around unnecessarily once inside to minimise people circulation and the chances of being closer than 2m to anyone else.

 Adjustments will also have to be made to the format of our services.
-For example, it is anticipated that the service itself will be shorter, lasting around 45 minutes at the most.
 Our opening praise time is likely to take the form of listening to praise rather than participating.
 However, we recognise that many will find not being able to join in the singing as overly restrictive.
 A final congregational praise will be therefore be included but, by putting it at the end, those who are concerned about being present during that activity will have the opportunity to leave.
 Also, for those who remain, the amount of time spent in the environment would be minimised.

 Whilst there will be a specific children’s talk, children will not come to the front as normal but will remain with their household to help manage social distancing.
 Where relevant, households may wish to download the children’s worksheets in advance and bring them to the service.